stefanospin7/MatrixFetchData/README.md

 # MatrixFetchData
-just an example showing how to fetch data from a matrix
+just an example showing how to fetch data from a Json file